wicked-rainman/DAPL/docs/ASN-COUNTRY-update.md

 5. After performing an update, use the ip2asn utility to check the update was made properly.

-COUNTRY
+COUNTRY file:

-The country.csv file is similar to the asn.csv file, only it holds country diagraph codes.
-The update process is much the same as with the asn file.
-A correct update can be confirmed using the ip2country utility.
+The country.csv file is much the same as the asn.csv file, only it holds country diagraph codes.
+The validity of the update can be confirmed using the ip2country utility.

+NOTE:
+There is minimal checking of the consistency of these files.
+If you don't get the format right, it's highly likely you code will start to return wrong results.